A BRIEF HISTORY OF HAMPSTEAD, LONDON

 Hampstead began as a Saxon village.
-Its name comes from the Saxon words 'ham stede', which meant home farm.
+Its name was once hamstede, which meant homestead.
 For centuries it was just a quiet village like many others in England where the people grew crops and grazed animals.

 However in the late 17th century Hampstead, like many villages near London began to develop as wealthy people fled the plague of 1665 and the fire of 1666.
 Rich people wanted to live near the amenities of London but away from the noise and dirt of the city.

 Fenton House was built in 1693.
 It takes its name from an 18th century merchant called Philip Fenton, who lived there.